 I used to be highly emotional … very happy or very sad.

 Once I identified my chocolate allergy and eliminated chocolate from diet bout twelve years ago,

 I settled into a much more even keel emotional state.

 ( ^ THIS is a good thing ^ )

-Struggles in my marriage also affected my allowing myself to “feel” deeply.
+Struggles in past relationships also affected my allowing myself to “feel” deeply.

 than it is to live your life true to yourself